FAQs for Cyclists

 What opportunities exist for train travel along USBRs?

-You can check out this USBRS-Amtrak overlay map to see the possibilities for Amtrak connections along USBRs, and the Train Routes + Bike Routes Map Tool to see possibilities for Amtrak connections along Adventure Cycling routes.
-Check out our Multimodal Travel page to learn more about Adventure Cycling’s partnership with Amtrak to test and implement carry-on bicycle service on Amtrak routes.
+You can check out this USBRS-Amtrak overlay map to see the possibilities for Amtrak connections along USBRs.
+Use the Adventure Cycling interactive route network map along with the Amtrak Routes overlay to see possibilities for Amtrak connections along Adventure Cycling routes.

 ADVENTURE CYCLING & THE USBRS